 Deep Ellum Neighborhood Guide

-This neighborhood, which laid its roots east of downtown Dallas in the late 19th century, is home to both commercial and residential properties.
 Deep Ellum’s apartments and other dwellings are full of history.
 These residential buildings have been converted from a late 19th-century cotton gin factory of the largest U.S. cotton-processing equipment manufacturer and an early 20th-century automobile plant with a location personally selected by Henry Ford.

-Living the Loft Life in Deep Ellum
+Living in Deep Ellum

 There’s much to do in the Central Dallas neighborhood of Deep Ellum.
 Daytime delights include dining on American cuisines, such as hamburgers and hot dogs at burger joints like the Angry Dog.
 Entertainment options include year-round festivals and concerts.
-Musical venues and bars, including The Bomb Factory, the Black Swan Saloon and Trees, keep Deep Ellum Lofts residents entertained come nighttime.
-And art Lovers enjoy the block-party-style Deep Ellum Arts Festival, which fuses music and art performances with art sales.
+Music venues and bars, including The Bomb Factory, the Black Swan Saloon and Trees, keep Deep Ellum Lofts residents entertained come nighttime.
+And art lovers enjoy the block-party-style Deep Ellum Arts Festival, which fuses music and art performances with art sales.